calum-hughes/calum-hughes.github.io/_pages/cv.md

 Organisational Activities
 ======

+*Created and maintain the website for the [Manchester Category Theory Group](manchesterct.github.io)

 * Local organiser for [Categorical Logic and Higher Categories](https://gtendas.github.io/clhc/) conference, The University of Manchester, 16-19th Decemeber 2024.

 * Mathematics Students' Research Conference 2023 (29/09/2023) --- I was on the organisational committee for this conference which had over 60 attendants.
 The organisation involved sourcing £1500 funding from two institutes (Heilbronn Institute of Pure Mathematics and The University of Manchester School of Mathematics), organising catering, speakers and a poster session.